BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/06_0_Expanding_Bitcoin_Transactions_Multisigs.md

 After working through this chapter, a developer will be able to:

    * Create Multisignature Bitcoin Addresses Using Bitcoin Fundamentals
-   * Create Multisignature Bitcoin Addresses Using Easiser Mechanisms
+   * Create Multisignature Bitcoin Addresses Using Easier Mechanisms

 Supporting objectives include the ability to: